Triggers

 In the [snapshots](/pro/core-concepts/snapshots.md) section, you learned how to prepare snapshots and execute them on demand via the dashboard, CLI, or SDK.
 In many cases, however, pipelines need to run automatically - either on a schedule or in response to an event.

 Triggers enable this behavior.
-A Trigger is a configuration that defines one or more events that automatically start a pipeline.
+A trigger is a configuration that defines one or more conditions under which a pipeline is automatically started.

 | Attribute | Description | Notes |